Río Grande de Loíza

-The Rio Grande de Loíza (English: Great River of Loíza, Grande de Loíza, or just Loíza River) is a river in the island of Puerto Rico.
+The Rio Grande de Loíza (English: Great River of Loíza or Loíza River) is a river in the main island of Puerto Rico.
 It is the largest river in Puerto Rico by discharge volume.
-It is situated on the north coast of the island.
-It flows from south to north and drains into the Atlantic Ocean, a few miles east of San Juan.
+Situated on the north coast of the island, it originates in the northeastern Sierra de Cayey, flowing from south to north, and draining into the Atlantic Ocean, a few miles east of San Juan.

 Rio Grande de Loíza runs for approximately 40 mi.
 It has its origin in the municipality of San Lorenzo at an altitude of approximately 3,500 ft above sea level.
-It runs through the municipalities of San Lorenzo, Caguas, Gurabo, Trujillo Alto, Carolina, Canóvanas and Loíza, forming the Loíza Lake along its route, making it the second longest river on the island, behind Río de la Plata.
+It runs through the municipalities of San Lorenzo, Caguas, Gurabo, Trujillo Alto, Carolina, Canóvanas and Loíza, forming the Loíza Lake along its route, making it one of the longest rivers on the island.